'I Only Knew Her As Mom': A Daughter Learns More From Her Late Mother's Best Friend

 There are many things Sada, now a mother herself, wonders about her late mom.
 So at StoryCorps, she sat with Ileana's best friend, Angela Morehead-Mugita, to learn more.
 "I want to know more about my mom, as a woman, because I only knew her as Mom," says Sada, 35.

 Angela, 55, says she and Ileana were each other's emotional support during vulnerable moments.
-When Ileana was facing cancer for the second time – when Sada was pregnant — she broke down to her friend, saying "I may not see my grandbaby."
+When Ileana was facing cancer for the second time – when Sada was pregnant — she broke down to her friend, saying, "I may not see my grandbaby."

 And Angela remembers turning to Ileana the day she came home from the hospital with her newborn, Christopher.
 She'd been doubting herself as a mother.